guilt/HiMama/README.md

 set HIMAMA_PASSWORD=changeMe
 ```

-It needs a non-headless mode, or a virtual display to run.
+This typically needs a non-headless mode, a virtual display to run at least.

 # Questions and Feedback

 I wrote this in my spare time.
 All feedback and patches welcome.

+Not every WebDriver is expected to work well over a period of time, and level of
+support may vary from time to time.
+Moreover, the site could keep getting updated and
+break some of the existing mechanisms.
+If you find issues, please file it.